-Something else to keep in mind when posting 30 hashtags though is that you can potentially miss out on opportunities to be reposted.
-For example, a brand like Lulus will often ask followers for permission to report images by asking you to use the hashtag #YesLulus.
+Something else to keep in mind when posting 30 hashtags is that you can potentially miss out on opportunities for branded hashtags.
+For example, a brand like Lulus will often ask followers for permission to repost images by asking you to use the hashtag #YesLulus.

-When it comes to the placement of hashtags you have a couple of different options.
+When it comes to the placement of hashtags, you have a couple of different options.
 You can add them to your post caption or place them as the first comment under your post caption.
 Either way works.
 Choose whichever one you think is more aesthetically pleasing.
 You can also do a combination, incorporating relevant hashtags into your caption, then posting the remaining in the first comment.

 Step 3: Create a Custom Hashtag